tallence/core-redirects/docs/userguide.md

 ![Edit dialog](core-redirects_edit_dialog.png)

-Redirects contain a number of fields, some of which are only informational (marked &#2139;):
+Redirects contain a number of fields, some of which are only informational (marked :information_source:):

 - Published: Setting or removing this checkmark will automatically publish or withdraw this redirect.
-- Creation date &#2139;: Automatically filled on creation with the current date.
+- Creation date :information_source: : Automatically filled on creation with the current date.
 - Type: There are two different kinds of redirects
   - Always: This redirect will always be executed, regardless of any page that would normally be shown for this url.
   - Only after 404: These redirects will only execute, if the source url results in a 404 Not found error.
 This can for